zhiyanliu/nightswatch-builder/demo/app-ota.md

     - ``java -jar target/nightswatch-builder-1.0-SNAPSHOT-jar-with-dependencies.jar app-ota-demo prepare-asset``

-## 2. Create fake IoT device for demo if you have no own device (optional)
+## 2. Create fake IoT device for demo if you have no an own device (optional)

 >>**Note:**
 >>